MaDHouSe79/mh-vehiclesabotage/README.md

 - [Discord](https://discord.gg/vJ9EukCmJQ)

 # MH Brakes (OneSync Required)
-- Cut any vehicle brakes, players that drive this car have no brakes.
+- Sabotage any vehicle brakes, any player that drive this vehicle have no brakes.
-- A player can fix the brakes if they have the items that is needed.
+- A player can fix the brakes if they have the items that is needed, but if you set it to  `SV_Config.UseAsJob = true`, then only players with the job can fix it.
 - It has 3 items, one for repare, one to cut the brakes, and one to refill the brake oil.

 # Installation